csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 aSnd[]     diskin     "ClassGuit.wav"
 kAzim      line       0, p3, 360
 iSetup     =          4 ;octogon
-aw, ax, ay, az, ar, as, at, au, av, ak, al, am, an, ao, ap, aq bformenc1 aSnd, kAzim, 0 a1, a2, a3, a4, a5, a6, a7, a8 bformdec1 iSetup,
+aw,ax,ay,az,ar,as,at,au,av,ak,al,am,an,ao,ap,aq bformenc1 aSnd, kAzim, 0
+a1, a2, a3, a4, a5, a6, a7, a8 bformdec1 iSetup,
         aw, ax, ay, az, ar, as, at, au, av, ak, al, am, an, ao, ap, aq out        a1, a2, a3, a4, a5, a6, a7, a8